13 years and 900 applications: perspectives and advice from the NC3Rs peer review service

 - The provisions in place to optimise animal welfare.
 We review the animal supply, housing, husbandry, handling and procedures, aiming to establish that defined efforts have been made to refine each of these factors as much as possible.
 In many cases, our service has led to the implementation of provisions such as group housing, larger enclosures, additional enrichment, training for voluntary cooperation with procedures, better welfare monitoring and use of humane endpoints.
 Even research plans that have previously been considered by the AWERB/IACUC can lack these important refinements.

 Our review takes place concurrently with that performed by the scientific referees chosen by the funding body.
 To streamline this process, we have worked with funders to develop harmonised questions about animal use that are embedded within their respective application forms.
 Often after reviewing the application we will pose additional questions for the applicants to address, but much of the key information should already be captured in the main form.
-The goal of this iterative process (see diagram, right) is for the panel and funding body to be able to make decisions with confidence knowing the 3Rs have been given due attention.
+The goal of this iterative process (see diagram, below) is for the panel and funding body to be able to make decisions with confidence knowing the 3Rs have been given due attention.

 The number of proposals we review per year has grown as additional funders, schemes and species have been added to the remit (see graph below).
 Over 20 funding bodies now use the service, spanning the breadth of UK biological and medical research.